Gemini in Google Workspace: Plans, Pricing, Features, and Real-World Limits

 Gemini's "Help me write" feature generates drafts, rewrites paragraphs, and adjusts tone on command.
 You'll find it through the Gemini spark icon in the toolbar or by selecting text and choosing "Help me write" from the context menu.

-Works reliably for: Structured business documents — proposals, meeting agendas, project summaries, SOWs.
+In our tests, it works reliably for: Structured business documents — proposals, meeting agendas, project summaries, SOWs.
 Anything with a predictable format where the value is in speed, not originality.
 We've used it to draft initial proposals for clients and then edited for accuracy and specificity.
-It reduces first-draft time by 60–70% for template-style documents.
+It meaningfully reduces first-draft time for template-style documents.

 Less reliable for: Technical documentation, legal language, or anything where word precision matters.
 Gemini generates confident-sounding text that can be subtly inaccurate in ways that are difficult to catch without subject-matter expertise.